51Degrees/documentation/src/quickstart/reversegeocoding.md

 ```
 @endsnippet

-## Step 4: create a FlowData on the Pipeline and add evidence to it
+## Step 4: Create a FlowData on the Pipeline and add evidence to it

 For reverse geocoding, two pieces of query data (called @evidence) are required: latitude and longitude.
 Each piece of data is passed to the APIs with a key naming the type of data that it is.
 The relevant evidence keys for reverse geocoding are: